sola-st/wasm-r3/tool/trace-spec.md

 ## Text
 The text format of wasm-r3 traces is a utf-8 encoded representation of the abstract [Trace](Trace).

-The recommended extension for files containing wasm-r3 traces in textual format is "`.r3`" and the recommended MediaType is "`application/r3`".
+The recommended extension for files containing wasm-r3 traces in textual format is "`.txt`" and the recommended MediaType is "`text/plain`".

 The Grammar is defined as follows:
 - Terminal symbols are strings surrounded by a `"`